 Uncommonly, serious side effects have been reported when FEIBA-NF was used in patients

-also receiving Hemlibra:
+with inhibitors also receiving Hemlibra:

 Thrombotic microangiopathy (TMA) - a serious and potentially life-threatening condition

 where the lining of the blood vessels is damaged resulting in clots in small blood

 vessels.
 In some cases, this can cause damage to the kidneys and/or other organs.

 Blood clots - blood clots may form.
 In rare cases, a blood clot can block a blood